cqz123321/cqz123321.github.io/content/publication/review-paper-magnetic/index.md

 ---
-title: "Design and Benchmarking of A Multi-Modality Sensor for Robotic Manipulation with GAN-Based Cross-Modality Interpretation"
+title: "Magnetic Microrobots for In Vivo Cargo Delivery: A Review"
 authors:
   - Lin, Jialin
   - Cong, Qingzheng